luiul/statistics-meets-logistics/README.md

 [How to add conda environment to jupyter lab](https://stackoverflow.com/questions/53004311/how-to-add-conda-environment-to-jupyter-lab)

+## VS Code

+Another alternative is VS Code.
+See [Documentation](https://code.visualstudio.com/docs/python/jupyter-support); note that to work with other languages such as Julia or R the [marketplace extension](https://code.visualstudio.com/docs/python/jupyter-support) has VS Code Insiders as a prerequisite.

 ## Version Control with Git

 Keep track of the history changes done to code > facilitate collaboration